skellis46/slipbox/literature notes/Kishimi & Koga - The Courage to be Disliked.md

 > YOUTH: Wait a minute!
 If that’s the case, then what you are calling happiness is . . .
 > PHILOSOPHER: Do you see it now?
 In a word, happiness is the feeling of contribution.
 That is the definition of happiness.

+_reference:_ Kishimi, Ichirō, and Fumitake Koga. _The Courage to Be Disliked: How to Free Yourself, Change Your Life and Achieve Real Happiness_.
+London: Allen & Unwin, 2019.